 The words of the faithful thief in St. Luke 23:39-43 are full of humility and truth.
 When he asked the Lord to remember him in His Kingdom, it was a beautiful request.
 When you remember an old friend or someone dear to you who has passed away, you are calling to mind the memory of them.
 We may even experience the same feelings of love or laughter as we remember them.
 Or perhaps we feel the pain of separation from them.
 Sometimes these memories can be as vivid and real as the actual moment originally experienced.
 To remember someone means to call that memory forward into the present reality.
 This is what happens when we who are but dust of the earth do the remembering.
 When the Creator of the whole Universe calls a person to memory, they become an actual present reality.
 The faithful thief, by asking the Lord of all Creation to remember him in the coming Kingdom, was asking Jesus to not forget him, and to bring him back to reality in the Resurrection.
 The concept of remembrance is found in the Qurbana when our Lord tells His disciples to "do this in remembrance of Me."
 When we celebrate the Holy Qurbana, we are not merely going backwards in time to re-enact something that happened in the past.
-Instead, what happened in the past is becoming part of the present reality so much so that we are entering the Upper Room and experiencing the very act of dining at the table with our Lord and receiving His Body and Blood.
+Instead, what happened in the past is becoming part of the Learning Outcome Check Develop the concept of Remembrance and integrate it into the responsibility to pray for all the Departed.

+present reality so much so that we are entering the Upper Room and experiencing the very act of dining at the table with our Lord and receiving His Body and Blood.
 The worship at the altar is beyond time, uniting past, present, and future reality.

-Tobit's devotion to the burial of the dead

-In the Scriptures, Tobit is a righteous man for many reasons, one of which was his practice of burying the dead who had been killed by the wicked Assyrian King Sennacherib.
+Tobit's devotion to the burial of the dead In the Scriptures, Tobit is a righteous man for many reasons, one of which was his practice of burying the dead who had been killed by the wicked Assyrian King Sennacherib.
 Tobit even suffered persecution from the King for this practice of burying the dead because the King wanted those bodies thrown outside the wall to be a threat and source of fear for everyone (Tobit 2: 17-20).
 Tobit considered it his duty to mourn the departed and give them a proper dignified burial.
 This was a noble thing that Tobit was doing.
 In the same way we are called to sit with the grieving and make every effort to give any of the departed from the Church a proper and fitting burial.
 It is our custom that when anyone passes away from the church, the entire community comes together for the funeral and also to sit with the grieving family and friends.
 We are asking for God's mercy on the departed and His strength to be upon the bereaving family.
-When one part of the body of Christ is suffering the pain of separation from their loved ones, we are all sharing in their pain and being present to witness and console their grief.
+When one Learning Outcome Check Perceive what the Church is praying for when we remember the departed.